Occupe-toi d'Amélie!: Reception

 The reviewers were enthusiastic; in Le Figaro, Emmanuel Arène said:

 In Les Annales du théâtre et de la musique Edmond Stoullig wrote:

 Revivals and adaptations

 A production directed by Jean-Louis Barrault at the Théâtre Marigny, Paris in 1948, starring his wife Madeleine Renaud marked the start of the revival of interest in Feydeau's plays, neglected since his death in 1921.
 (Jean Desailly played Marcel and reprised his role in the film version by Claude Autant-Lara the following year.)
 Since then there have been new productions in Paris and elsewhere by directors including Jacques Charon and Roger Planchon, and actresses including Jacqueline Gauthier and Hélène de Fougerolles as Amélie.

 At the suggestion of Barrault and Renaud, Noël Coward adapted the play for Broadway and the West End in 1958, as Look After Lulu!.
+A 1973 version by Caryl Brahms and Ned Sherrin, entitled Keep an Eye on Amélie, was broadcast by the BBC as part of a French farce series, Ooh La La!, and featured Patrick Cargill as Marcel, Judi Dench as Amélie, Helen Cherry as Irene and Bill Fraser as Pochet.
 A later English adaptation, by Nicki Frei, was staged in 1996 as Mind Millie for Me.